tanay-pingalkar/oral/README.md

 - watch mode

 ## install
-currently this repo is not released yet so you have to fork and clone the repo before using it. run `npm install` <br>
+currently this repo is not released yet so you have to fork and clone the repo before using it. <br>
+run `npm install` <br>
 run `cd examples && npm install` <br>
 run `oral` <br>

 ## how to write tests in oral
 writing tests in oral is same as writing tests in other framework but in oral, there is no describe and no it, instead of that, it usesname of you class as description of you tests.
-To get started with it
+To get started with it  <br>
 ``` touch oral.config.ts` && mkdir tests```

 - oral.config.ts